zero-mstd/mav-z/README.md

 	- [x] make medias easier to view
 	- [x] click to open pictures (why `addEventListener click` didn't work...)
 - [ ] prettier interface
+- [ ] select a period of toots
+- [ ] assistant for my season's exhibition
+- [ ] open the .tar.gz directly
+- [ ] the display of vedio problem, width out of box

 Open to suggestions.
 Chinese and English ok.